csebooks/operating-systems/content.en/storage-management/_index.md

 The hardware to measure elapsed time and to trigger operations is called a **programmable interval timer**.
 It can be set to wait a certain amount of time and then generate an interrupt, and it can be set to do this once or to repeat the process to generate periodic interrupts.
 The scheduler uses this mechanism to generate an interrupt that will preempt a process at the end of its time slice.
 The disk I/O subsystem uses it to invoke the periodic flushing of dirty cache buffers to disk, and the network subsystem uses it to cancel operations that are proceeding too slowly because of network congestion or failures.
 The operating systemmay also provide an interface for user processes to use timers.
 The operating system can support more timer requests than the number of timer hardware channels by simulating virtual clocks.
 To do so, the kernel (or the timer device driver) maintains a list of interrupts wanted by its own routines and by user requests, sorted in earliest-time-first order.
 It sets the timer for the earliest time.When the timer interrupts, the kernel signals the requester and reloads the timer with the next earliest time.

 Computers have clock hardware that is used for a variety of purposes.
 Modern PCs include a **high-performance event timer** (**HPET**), which runs at rates in the 10-megahertz range.
 It has several comparators that can be set to trigger once or repeatedly when the value they hold matches that of the HPET.
 The trigger generates an interrupt, and the operating system’s clock management routines determine what the timer was for and what action to take.
 The precision of triggers is limited by the resolution of the timer, together with the overhead of maintaining virtual clocks.
 Furthermore, if the timer ticks are used to maintain the system time-of-day clock, the system clock can drift.
 Drift can be corrected via protocols designed for that purpose, such as NTP, the **network time protocol**, which uses sophisticated latency calculations to keep a computer’s clock accurate almost to atomic-clock levels.
-In most computers,

-the hardware clock is constructed from a high-frequency counter.
+In most computers,the hardware clock is constructed from a high-frequency counter.
 In some computers, the value of this counter can be read from adevice register, inwhich case the counter can be considered a high-resolution clock.
 Although this clock does not generate interrupts, it offers accurate measurements of time intervals.

 ### Nonblocking and Asynchronous I/O